Rand-Jelo/Project-1/README.md

 The following tests were conducted to ensure full functionality across pages:

+* **Layout Testing**
+   * Verified responsive layout adjustments on mobile, tablet, and desktop views to ensure elements displayed as intended across various screen sizes.
+   * Checked that images, text, and buttons align correctly and adapt to the screen size on each device.

 * **Back Button Testing**
    * Verified that the back button on the "Projects" page redirects correctly to the main page.
    * Confirmed that the back button on the "Thank You" page after form submission redirects back to the main page.